apoorvkhare07/Chaoss-Microtasks/README.md

 With the help of `github access token`.
 For searching,filtering and sorting data is done through Elasticseacrh api [Elasticsearch_dsl](https://grimoirelab.gitbooks.io/tutorial/python/elasticsearch-dsl.html).

-In the end i have used python's matplotlib library for plotting the data in the form of a barchart.
+In the end I have used python's matplotlib library for plotting the data in the form of a barchart.

 In order to run the [notebook](https://github.com/apoorvkhare07/Chaoss-Microtasks/blob/master/microtask_2/Microtask_2.ipynb), download it and replace `repo_name` and `org_name` with the repository and organisation name of the github repo you want to analyse, replace `raw_index` and `enriched_index` with your desired index names and run the script to get the desired result.
 Also use `github verification token` to avoid problems regarding unauthenticated access to the GitHub API.